 City Elections Official

-The City of Morgan Hill uses the services of the County of Santa Clara Registrar of Voters' Office to consolidate local elections.
-This results in a significant cost savings to the citizens of Morgan Hill.
+The City of Morgan Hill uses the services of the County of Santa Clara Registrar of Voters’ Office to consolidate local elections.
+This results in significant cost savings for the citizens of Morgan Hill.
 Regular elections are held in the City of Morgan Hill on the 1st Tuesday after the 1st Monday in November of even-numbered years.
 Special elections may be called by the City Council and are held on dates as set forth in the California Elections Code.

 Potential candidates are required to gather twenty valid signatures of registered Morgan Hill voters on a mandatory nomination form supplied by the City Clerk.